Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 Read the post till the end!

-My Personal Experience With Harley Bentons
+My Personal Experience With Harley Benton

 To be honest, I did have high expectations before playing a Harley Benton.